fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 ### switch statement

 **switch** can be used in similar ways as in C# or TypeScript.
-But with the exception that each-empty `case` clause jumps to the end of the `switch` statement.
+But with the exception that each non-empty `case` clause jumps to the end of the `switch` statement.
 Meaning there is no need for `break` statement in `case`-clauses.
 You could say that it auto-breaks.